peyoot/peyoot.github.io/docs/deyaio/meta-custom.md

 ### homeaddons
 This recipe provide a reference to install files to user's home directory.
 It can be text files or a pre-compiled user application.

+### base-files
+This recipe provide a reference to override original base-files with your own .profile and .bashrc

+### dummy-service
+This recipe provide a reference to run your own systemd service

 ## recipes-core

 ### images
 recipes in this directory provide some feature images like dey-image-qtros

-### base-files
-The recipe here provide a reference to override original base-files with your own .profile and .bashrc

-### systemd
-The recipe here provide a reference to run your own systemd service

 ## recipes-vpn